1939 royal tour of Canada: Arrival in Quebec

 The arrangements were made, and on 17 May 1939, the royal couple arrived in Quebec City for their tour of Canada on board the Canadian Pacific liner RMS Empress of Australia; the reception at Quebec City, Trois-Rivières, and Montreal were positive beyond expectations, and the King impressed Quebeckers when he responded to the welcoming remarks in French.

 The king and queen took up residence at La Citadelle, where the King performed his first official tasks, amongst which was the acceptance of the credentials of Daniel Calhoun Roper as the American envoy to Canada.
-The King also held the audience with Quebeckers in the Legislative Council chamber of the Legislative Assembly Building.
+The King also held the audience with Quebeckers in the Legislative Council chamber of the Parliament Building.
 Two Boer War veterans of Scottish heritage, in order to settle an argument, asked the Queen when presented to her: "Are you Scots, or are you English?"
 Elizabeth's response was reported as being: "Since I have landed in Quebec, I think we can say that I am Canadian."